 Appendix 6: Coalescent effective population size in a dioecious pangamic population

-Let QI and QS be the probabilities to sample twice the same allele in one individual and between individuals from the same population, respectively, u the mutation rate, then, for a dioecious population with an even sex-ratio and random mating, we can set the following recurrences between generation t and t-1 (Equations 7 and 8 with an even sex-ratio and mutation rate u) (see equations 7 and 8 with Nf=Nm).
+Let QI and QS be the probabilities that the same allele is sampled twice, either in one individual or in two distinct individuals from the same population.
+Let u be the mutation rate per generation in an infinite allele model where each mutation event producesa new allele that never existed before (no homoplasy).
+Then, for a dioecious population with an even sex-ratio and random mating, we can set the following recurrences between generation t and t-1 (Equations 7 and 8 with an even sex-ratio and mutation rate u) (see equations 7 and 8 with Nf=Nm).

 QI(t)=1-u2QS(t-1)QS(t)=1-u21N12+12QIt-1+1-1NQSt-1